scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 Ok, listen more closely from now on.
 This is the place where things start to make more sense.

-Generally when you are trying to store a key-value pair in a key-value store, you might find yourself storing the data in some kind of format.
+Generally, when you are trying to store a key-value pair in a key-value store, you might find yourself storing the data in some kind of format.

 When the data to be stored is simple, we could just store the string in raw format (like plain text value)

 When you want to store some complicated information (like an object or struct), that is where things start to get interesting.

-Consider a ruby hash that gets stored in a key-value store, which we might need to retrieve back from the store at point of time in future or perhaps in an another ruby process running on some other machine.
+Consider a ruby hash that gets stored in a key-value store, which we might need to retrieve back from the store at the point of time in the future or perhaps in another ruby process running on some other machine.

 This demands us in storing the information in a serialized format.
 If you are puzzling what it is, I highly recommend you to read through [this](https://en.wikipedia.org/wiki/Serialization).

-To simply put it, you will need convert the object into an array of bytes (a string representation) which could be easily sent over the network or written to a file.
+To simply put it, you will need to convert the object into an array of bytes (a string representation) which could be easily sent over the network or written to a file.
 At the same time, the format should allow reading the serialized value and construct back the object.

 ```ruby
 user_data = { id: 1, name: 'Naruto', village: 'leaf'}